Last updated 6th August 2009

 The Thanh Hoa map extension

-C3i Magazine can be ordered from GMT Games.
-See above for ordering details.
+C3i Magazine can be ordered from Amazon.com.

 Due to a production error with C3i Magazine issue Nr.17, the Aircraft Data Card (ADC) insert was not included.
 Players may download a printable .pdf version of the insert HERE (152 Kb).
-The printed ADC has also been included in C3i Magazine issue Nr.18.
+The printed ADC has also been included in C3i Magazine issue Nr.18

 An alternate history module describing what might have happened if the US sent air power to defend South Vietnam in 1975 appears in C3i Magazine issue Nr.17.
 This includes errata counters for the F-111, new counters and ADCs for the F-14 Tomcat and details of the USS Enterprise's 1975 war cruise.
-C3i Magazine can be ordered from GMT Games.
-See above for ordering details.

 Downtown has won two 2004 Charles S. Roberts awards in the categories Best Modern Era Wargame and Best Graphics.
 The awards were announced at the World Boardgame Championships in August 2005.
 In addition the designer Lee Brimmicombe-Wood picked up a James F. Dunnigan Award for Outstanding Achievement.